 It’s 7pm.
 I’ve just had dinner.
-Ground turkey, a sweet potato, a few cups of steamed broccoli, the perfect amount of nutrients to help me recover from a long work day that included a challenging training session in the gym.
-But before I can sleep, there is one last struggle to overcome.
+Ground turkey, a sweet potato, a few cups of steamed broccoli, the perfect amount of nutrients to help me recover from a long work day and a heavy training session in the gym.
+But before I can sleep, there’s one more trial to overcome.
 It’s the nightly assault of the sugar demons.

 Having fought this battle many times already, I know the consequences.
-If I win, I sleep soundly, wake up refreshed, and tomorrow will be easier.
-If I lose, I wake up tired, mind unclear, my body will suffer.
-Worst of all, the sugar demons will get stronger, harder to kill.
+If I win, I sleep soundly, wake up refreshed, and tomorrow it gets easier.
+If I lose I wake up with a tired, unclear mind, my body suffers and struggles to get out of bed.
+Worst of all, the sugar demons get stronger, harder to kill.

-If I keep losing, I risk falling into a death spiral of weight gain and depression.
+If I continue losing, I risk falling into a death spiral of weight gain and depression.
 The sugar leads to weight gain, the weight gain leads to depression, and the demons feed on depression.
-In turn this leads to more indulging, more weight gain, and so on and so forth.
+In turn this leads to binge after binge, more weight gain, more bad feelings and so on and so forth.
 This pattern must be avoided at all costs.

 But they whisper….

 Not with words mind you.
 My demons communicate through feelings.
-That makes them harder to detect.
+That makes them hard to detect.
 And harder to kill.
-They slip feelings to you the way a waiter at a fancy restaurant lightly places a bill at your table as he passes so as not to interrupt your conversation.
+They feed feelings to you the way a friend comes up behind you at a party and puts a hand on your shoulder to let you know he’s there without interrupting your conversation.
 Casual, respectful, but sinister in this regard.

 “You are stressed.” they whisper.